-ValOre Metals Corp. ("ValOre" or the "Company") formerly named Kivalliq Energy Corporation, is an exploration company based in Vancouver, Canada, currently holding exploration projects in Northern Canada.
-In addition to uranium exploration properties in Nunavut Territory and the Provinces of Saskatchewan and Manitoba, the Company also has the Baffin Gold Property in Nunavut Territory.
+ValOre Metals Corp. ("ValOre" or the "Company") formerly named Kivalliq Energy Corporation, is an exploration company based in Vancouver, Canada, currently holding exploration projects in Northern Canada and Brazil.
+In addition to uranium exploration properties in Nunavut Territory and the Provinces of Saskatchewan and Manitoba, the Company holds the Baffin Gold Property in Nunavut Territory and the Pedra Branca Platinum Group Metals ("PGM") District located in north-eastern Brazil.